AeriaVelocity/sustop/README.md

 # `sustop`
 `sudo`?
 How about no?

-This program works like `sudo` except it does absolutely nothing.
-Think of it like an extended version of [`sudont`](https://github.com/cbondurant/sudont).
+This program works like `sudo`, but it's the exact opposite of useful.
 When compiling on Windows with MinGW, you must specify `-static-libgcc -static-libstdc++`.

 Options: